EPCCed/2023-09-06-rse-singularity/_episodes/introduction.md

 This solves several of our problems:

 - documentation -- there is a clear record of what software and software dependencies were used, from bottom to top.
-- portability -- the container can be used on any computer that has Docker installed -- it doesn't matter whether the computer is Mac, Windows or Linux-based.
+- portability -- the container can be used on any computer on which Singularity/Apptainer can be installed.
 - reproducibility -- you can use the exact same software and environment on your computer and on other resources (like a large-scale computing cluster).
 - configurability -- containers can be sized to take advantage of more resources (memory, CPU, etc.) on large systems (clusters) or less, depending on the circumstances.